Unless you always keep your garden minimalistic, you will probably have no issue with certain plants making their way into your garden.

 Ivy is unique in that it attaches itself to walls, windows and practically any vertical structure it gets close to.
 Unlike many other plants, you cannot simply rip a well-established ivy plant down; its stems produce a naturally forming glue and shape changing root hairs that can penetrate even the smallest hole.

 Wooden fences are not safe from the scourge of ivy, as slated fences give it a firm structure to wind itself around and grow over the top of.
 By doing this, it can destroy your fence either by introducing water into the tiny crevices, causing the wood to rot or pushing it over under its sheer weight.

 If you have access to the area where the ivy is growing from, grab your pruning shears and cut the stems just above ground level.
-Remove and long stems from the floor area to make is safer to walk on.
+Remove the long stems from the floor area to make is safer to walk on.

 In the event that the ivy is growing over a fence, simply cut it as far back as you can.